Transmisogyny: United States

 Transgender women face harsher levels of discrimination than some other transgender people.
-A study on workplace experiences following gender reassignment found that trans women, on average, lose almost one third of their salary (see Gender pay gap in the United States), are respected less, and receive more harassment.
-At the same time, trans men often experience slight salary raises and greater authority in the workplace.
+An analysis of around 7.000 LGBTQ+ workers conducted by the HRC Foundation found that trans women report the largest wage gap out of the gender-variant demographics, earning 60 cents for every one dollar earned by a typical worker, less than what is earned by trans men and nonbinary workers (70 cents for every one dollar), who in turn earn less than cis workers of either gender (87 cents for LGBT women, 96 cents for LGBT men).
+However, the opposite effect was also observed in a study published in Labour Economics based on data from the US Transgender Survey, which has a different methodology and sample, notably including closeted trans people and any employment status.

 According to Laura Kacere (2014), trans people experience a disproportionately large number of hate crimes, with trans women experiencing the majority of these crimes.
 The National Coalition of Anti-Violence Programs (2012) found that police violence is three times higher against transgender people than it is against cisgender people.
 In fact, over half of all anti-LGBTQIA+ homicides were perpetrated against transgender women.
 (See List of people killed for being transgender.)
 In the United States, the majority of transmisogyny is directed at trans women of color.
 The Human Rights Campaign Foundation (2018) reports significant overlaps between the gender identity and race of anti-trans violence victims: of the known homicides of transgender people from 2013 to 2018, approximately 92% were trans women, and approximately 70% were black.
 Kacere (2014) also states that 21% of transgender women and 47% of black transgender women have experienced incarceration, rates that are much higher than those for the overall U.S. population.